Tom4257644/MAC-Chrome/README.md

 <h2>Description</h2>
 This project was a fun game I made to practice my personal mental arithmetic and potentially make something educational that people online might find useful.
-This project was made as a Google Chrome Extension and is currently pending approval to be placed on the Chrome Store.
+This project was made as a Google Chrome Extension and is currently live on the Chrome Store here: https://chromewebstore.google.com/detail/mental-arithmetic-challen/kkfijllpelljnmcfgebmopacpakpaknb?authuser=0&hl=en

 <br />